Lock1/Lock1/README.md

 ### Hi there 👋
 ---
-Enjoying doing random and useless thing
+Enjoy doing random and useless thing

 Contact